-PO7 Ethics : Apply ethical principles and commit to professional ethics, human values, diversity and inclusion; adhere to national & international laws.
-(WK9) PO8 Individual & Collaborative Team Work : Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.
 PO9 Communication : Communicate effectively and inclusively within the engineering community and society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations considering cultural, language, and learning differences.
 PO10 Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.
 PO11 Life-Long Learning : Recognize the need for, and have the preparation and ability for: (i) independent and life-long learning, (ii) adaptability to new and emerging technologies, and (iii) critical thinking in the broadest context of technological change.
 (WK8)

 PO1 PO2 PO3 PO4 PO5 P06 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2 PSO3

-CO1 1 1 1 1 1 1 1 1 1 1 1
+CO1 1 1 1 1 1 1 1 1 1 1

-CO2 1 1 3 1 2 1 2
+CO2 1 3 2 2 1

-CO3 1 1 2 1 2 1 1 1 1 1 1
+CO3 2 1 2 1 2 1 1 1 1 1

-CO4 2 2 3 1 1 1 1 2 2 2 1
+CO4 2 3 3 1 1 1 1 2 2 2

-CO5 2 2 1 1 1 1 1 2
+CO5 2 2 3 2 1 2 1 2 1

-CO6 1 2 3 3 1 2 1 1 1 2
+CO6 1 2 3 2 2 2 1 1 2 1

 Category Code Engineering Graphics L-T-P Credits Marks UCR ME1003 0-0-2 1 100 Objectives The objective of this laboratory course is to learn engineering drawing standards, conventions & practices, develop drawing skills in 2D & 3D, and use computer- aided drawing software to create meaningful engineering drawings.
-Pre-Requisi tes asic understanding of 2D and 3D geometry is require ed.
-Teaching So cheme egular laboratory classes using drawing tools under emonstration will be given for each drawing assignm nd CAD software tools as per requirement. -
+Pre-Requisi tes Basic understanding of 2D and 3D geometry is require 0 11123.
+Teaching So cheme Regular laboratory classes using drawing tools under supervision of the teacher.
+Demonstration will be given for each drawing assignment using both conventional and CAD software tools as per requirement.